react-cosmos/react-cosmos/docs/README.md

 **Congratulations!**

 You've taken the first step towards designing reusable components.
-You can now prototype, test and interate on components in isolation 😎.
+You're ready to prototype, test and interate on components in isolation 😎.

 ### Next steps...

+- Set up React Cosmos with Create React App, Next.js or Gatsby.
+- Configure Vite config or webpack config.
 - Create a decorator.
+- Check out Vite and webpack [examples](../examples).

 _Something wrong?_ Don't hesitate to [create a GitHub issue](https://github.com/react-cosmos/react-cosmos/issues/new/choose) (be helpful and include details) and to [join us on Discord](https://discord.gg/3X95VgfnW5).